Saturday, July 17, 2010

 On one hand, I'm excited about it.
 On the other hand, I don't really want to make too much of a big deal of it, because I'm not sure yet how much traffic I can generate, or if anyone will be interested in reading it!
 I don't see myself getting enough hits on the page to make much money from it, but the topic and general idea behind it suits me.
 I think it will be fun for me to write about my favorite subject: NYC.

+But, it will be a little different from what I post here.
 Since this is a personal blog, anything goes, really.
 It's been an outlet for the many various and usually random topics that run through my mind.

 The topic I signed up for is called NY Life In Photos, which is a topic that's perfectly suited for me.